ricsanfre/pi-cluster/docs/_docs/nginx.md

 ## Ingress Resources Configuration

-Standard kuberentes resource, `Ingress` can be used to configure the access to cluster services through HTTP proxy capabilities provide by Ingress NGINX.
+Standard kubernetes resource, `Ingress` can be used to configure the access to cluster services through HTTP proxy capabilities provide by Ingress NGINX.

 Following instructions details how to configure access to cluster service using standard `Ingress` resources where Nginx configuration is specified using annotations.